Debashish-Rath/Creation_Of_RESTful-API/README.md

 			"/delete/product/Product_ID"

---> For adding and updating data you can refer to the format inside two text documents which has been provided.
+--> For adding and updating "Product" data and "Category" data, you can refer to the format provided inside two text files which are "Product_file.txt" and "Category_file.txt".

 --> You can test these operations by using above formats.